maddyrahul/KubernetesAssignment/README.md

 This project demonstrates how to build, Dockerize, and deploy a simple .NET Core web application to a Kubernetes cluster using Minikube.
 The application is exposed using a Kubernetes Service and supports scaling and health checks through liveness and readiness probes.

 # Table of Contents
-Prerequisites
+1. Prerequisites
-Project Setup
+2. Project Setup
-Dockerize the Application
+3. Dockerize the Application
-Setup Kubernetes with Minikube
+4. Setup Kubernetes with Minikube
-Deploy to Kubernetes
+5. Deploy to Kubernetes
-Accessing the Application
+6. Accessing the Application
-Scaling the Application
+7. Scaling the Application
-Health Checks - Liveness and Readiness Probes
+8. Health Checks - Liveness and Readiness Probes
-Bonus: Cleanup Resources
+9. Bonus: Cleanup Resources

-Prerequisites
+# Prerequisites
 # Before getting started, make sure you have the following installed:

-.NET Core SDK
+1. .NET Core SDK
-Docker
+2. Docker
-Minikube
+3. Minikube
-kubectl
+4. kubectl
-(Optional) Git for version control
+5. (Optional) Git for version control

-Project Setup
+# Project Setup

-Create a new .NET Core Web App:
+# Create a new .NET Core Web App:

-bash
-Copy code
 dotnet new web -o HelloWorldApp cd HelloWorldApp

-Run the application locally (optional):
+# Run the application locally (optional):

-bash
-Copy code
 dotnet run
 The application should now be available at http://localhost:5000.

-Dockerize the Application
+# Dockerize the Application
-Create a Dockerfile in the root of your project:
+# Create a Dockerfile in the root of your project:

-dockerfile
-Copy code
 FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS base WORKDIR /app
 EXPOSE 80